oryankibandi/alx-system_engineering-devops/0x19-postmortem/README.md

 The outage ran from **25th Oct, 2022 10:00pm EAT** to **26th Oct, 2022 1:00pm EAT**.

-This outage deniend customers access to the website features including authentication, generation off reports and adding new information.
+This outage denied customers access to the website features including authentication, generation of reports and adding new information.

 The root cause was expired SSL Certificates.